Nutrition, Facilities, Transportation Budgets Presented at Fulton BOE Meeting

 - Lunches served – 162,108

 During the 2018-2019 academic year, the district began offering free breakfast and lunches to all of their students using Community Eligibility Provision funding.
-Each child is able to eat one free meal per day, either breakfast or lunch.
+Each child is able to eat both breakfast and lunch for free.
 The schools also offer meals with dietary restrictions such as allergies.

 Superintendent Brian Pulvino praised every employee in the food service department for their positive attitudes, especially since the staff has not increased after the new program was introduced.